mohicody/recipe-finder/README.md

 # Recipe Finder

 A modern React application for discovering and exploring delicious recipes from around the world.
-Built with React, Tailwind CSS, and powered by the Spoonacular API.
+Built with React and Tailwind CSS.

 ## Live Demo